 A handsome, well-dressed man walked confidently into the room, his expensive dress shoes clicking purposefully as he strode across the floor.
 Against the all white backdrop the man looked like a runway model, wearing a steel-gray suit and white open-collared shirt.
 He was casual, but confident, and upon reaching the desk he hopped up nimbly, landing rear-first onto it’s surface where his legs dangled and his smile spread.
 He sat for a moment, allowing his legs to slowly sway as he surveyed the room.

 Class?
 Elena struggling to comprehend the simple words of a man who apparently needed an armed escort.
 She shook her head a bit, dropping it slightly in disbelief and fear.
-That’s when she again noticed her reflection in the top of the desk... there was no hole!
+That’s when she again noticed her reflection in the top of the desk—the hole was gone!
 Her eyes widened as she leaned closer to the desktop reflection.
 Her hand rose instinctively to feel her forehead.
 Her head hole was gone and her hair was done!
 She looked beautiful, radiant.
 She almost didn’t recognize herself she looked so good.
 She then noticed the sleeves on her arms—she was dressed!

 Elena quickly looked away from the desk to her torso, arms and legs.
 She was wearing a white collar-less shirt and matching white pants.
 These clothes were light, loose fitting and comfortable, like something she had seen on one of those travel shows that she liked to watch.
 Something from India perhaps.
 She felt the shirt and the pants, kneading the material through curious fingers.
 Although the clothes felt very nice, she was not touching them for thread count, she was touching them for realness.